 HSA holders own the assets in the accounts and can build up substantial sums over time.
 Enrollment in HSA-compatible insurance plans has increased to 10 million earlier this year, from 1 million in March 2005, according to, America’s Health Insurance Plans (AHIP), a trade group.

 HSAs were authorized starting in January 2004.
 Since then, AHIP has conducted a periodic census of health plans participating in the HSA/HDHP market.

 - The number of people with HSA/HDHP coverage rose to more than 11.4 in January 2011, up from 10.0 million in January 2010, 8.0 million in January 2009, and 6.1 million in January 2008.

 - 30 percent of individuals covered by an HSA plan were in the small group market, 50 percent were in the large-group market, and the remaining 20 percent were in the individual market.

-- 14% of all workers in the private sector that have access to a Health Savings Account acc. to Bureau of Labor Statistics.
+- 14% of all workers in the private sector have access to a Health Savings Account acc. to the Bureau of Labor Statistics.

 - Opportunity to build savings – Unused money stays in your account from year to year and earns tax-free interest.
 The HSA also gives you an investment opportunity.

 - Tax-free contributions and earnings – You don’t pay taxes on contributions or earnings.